ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 TODO: Reword

-When the state of a device at a given point in time is known (e.g., due to a previous instance message), an external entity might only be interested in the changes since that point in time.
+When the state of a device at a given point in time is known (e.g., due to a previous instance-related message), an external entity might only be interested in the changes since that point in time.
 Or it might want to adjust its state and/or context the device operates in.
-For both purposes, instance messages can be used.
+For both purposes, instance-related messages can be used.

-{{code-sdf-delta-message}} shows an example that contains an instance message reporting a "proofshot delta", that is the state changes that occured compared to the ones reported in the previous message (identified via its `previousMessageId`).
+{{code-sdf-delta-message}} shows an example that contains an instance-related message reporting a "proofshot delta", that is the state changes that occured compared to the ones reported in the previous message (identified via its `previousMessageId`).
 In this example, only the temperature as measured by the sensor has changed, so only that information is included.